EUROVOLC-ML/VolUnD-Toolkit/README.md

   - device: as above
   - img_quality: dpi of graph's image saved on logs/yyyy-mm-dd_hh-mm-ss_.../testing
   - web_port: set Tornado port to view result on browser; default 8988

-requirements.txt: can be used to install the modules necessary for the correct functioning of the toolkit by running the following command: “pip install -r requirements.txt”
+- **requirements.txt**: can be used to install the modules necessary for the correct functioning of the toolkit by running the following command: “pip install -r requirements.txt”

 If you make change to dataset, remember to empty cache folder.